 Mid-Range: Lulu Guldsmeden Hotel

-Super comfy beds, eco friendly practices and stylish rooms is what you’ll get at the Lulu Guldsmeden Hotel.
-It’s a recommended choice when locals are asked where to stay in Berlin neighborhood of Kreuzberg.
+Super comfy beds, eco-friendly practices, and stylish rooms are what you’ll get at the Lulu Guldsmeden Hotel.
+It’s a recommended choice when locals are asked where to stay in the Berlin neighbourhood of Kreuzberg.

 where to stay in berlin